Rick-Phoenix/querygen/README.md

 	post, err := qtx.UpdatePost(ctx, params.UpdatePostParams)
 	if err != nil {
-		return nil, fmt.Errorf("failed to get post: %w", err) }
+        // Uses the variable name in the error message return nil, fmt.Errorf("failed to get post: %w", err) }

 	if err := qtx.UpdateUser(ctx, params.UpdateUserParams); err != nil {
-		return nil, fmt.Errorf("error with UpdateUser: %w", err) }
+        // No variable name available here, so it uses the name of the method return nil, fmt.Errorf("error with UpdateUser: %w", err) }